openlawlibrary/taf/docs/repo-creation-and-update-util.md

 TAF provides a number of commands for creating and updating the authentication repositories.
-Some of them focus on creation and initial setup of the repositories, while the others provide an easy way of updating information about target repositories.
+Some of them focus on creation and initial setup of the repositories, while the others provide an easy way to update information about authentication repository's target repositories and roles.

 ## Arguments